lubhub612/bitcore-message-vcoin/README.md

-# ZelCash Message Verification and Signing for Bitcore
+# VCOIN Message Verification and Signing for Bitcore

 bitcore-message-hush adds support for verifying and signing hush messages in [Node.js](http://nodejs.org/) and web browsers.